 During tummy tuck, the belly button is separated from the surrounding skin through an incision within the inner border of the belly button, then sewn back after muscles and skin are tightened.
-Dr. Hause creates a new hole in the skin for the belly button, and the scar is hidden within the belly button itself.
+Dr. Hause creates a new hole in the skin of the belly button, and the scar is hidden within the belly button itself.
 It’s still the same belly button, natural in appearance and position.

 In addition to keeping your belly button, equally good news is that you may also improve stretch marks.
-If your stretch marks are located in the lower abdomen, tummy tuck will eliminate them when the skin is surgically removed.
+If your stretch marks are located in the lower abdomen, a tummy tuck will eliminate them when the skin is surgically removed.
 Stretch marks on the middle and upper abdomen may be improved but not eliminated, since this skin is pulled down and tightened during the procedure.

-Tummy tuck requires a horizontal incision below the belly and an incision near the belly button.
+A tummy tuck requires a horizontal incision below the belly and an incision near the belly button.
 This results in a “U-shaped” or circular scar, depending on patient preference.
 Dr. Hause will follow your preferences for placement of the incision, and help you explore all of your options, which include placing the incision just below the bikini line.